-ES&H requirements are integrated into the Laboratory Policy System to ensure that resources are effectively allocated to address environmental, safety, and health considerations whenever activities are planned and performed.
+ES&H requirements are integrated into the Laboratory Policy System to ensure that resources are allocated effectively to address ES&H considerations whenever activities are planned and performed.
 This includes meeting ISMS safety objectives and performance commitments as well as maintaining the integrity of ISMS.
 ES&H roles, responsibilities, accountabilities, and authorities for all Members of the Workforce are defined in ESH001, Environment, Safety, and Health Policy.
 Managers are responsible for ensuring the following: